noayarae/Investigacion_cientifica/contenido_de_capitulos_en_articulos.md

 #### **Things to avoid**

-Introducing new results, making inflated claims, overgeneralizing, ignoring the literature, and going off-topic.
+- Introducing new results.
+- Making inflated claims.
+- Overgeneralizing.
+- Ignoring the literature.
+- Going off-topic.